rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/login-scripts/README.md

 The second sub-file, [`login-common-sessioninit.sql`](login-common-sessioninit.sql), is for `alter session` statements mostly, as needed.
-At of now this is useful for PL/SQL compilation settings (which seem to be treated a little bit oddly in SQL Developer's preferences).
+At of now this is useful for PL/SQL compilation settings (which seem to be treated oddly in SQL Developer's preferences).

 The last sub-file, `login-&_USER..sql`, is the user-specific part: the `_USER` substitution variable is set automatically to the username (downside: 1 file per username—regardless